lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

         title: ''
         subtitle: ''
         text: >+
-          Discover the peaceful ambiance of **Fuguo Tibetan Buddhist Temple**, a

-          serene refuge offering a genuine spiritual experience.
-Explore the temple

-          grounds, admire the traditional architecture, and immerse yourself in the

-          tranquil atmosphere of Tibetan Buddhist practices, a haven of calm away from

-          the everyday bustle.
+          Visit the Lashi Wetland Park and delve into the heart of its

+          ecosystem.
+Learn about the intricate relationships within the wetland

+          environment, understanding the delicate balance of flora and fauna in this

+          critical habitat and its importance to the global biodiversity.